What grows just about anywhere there is decaying material?

 Use this resource to answer the questions that follow.

-- Describe cellular slime molds.
+- Give two facts about cellular slime molds.

 - How are fungus-like protists similar to fungi?
 What is one way they are different?